 Minor injuries-the doctor took a look at me (outer ear), checked my blood pressure (little high) and confirmed I had none of the other symptoms such as vertigo, blurred vision, balance issues etc. - none of which I had.
 They asked about a referral from my GP and when I mentioned about the ‘procedure’ GP, he rolled his eyes at me and a few moments later I had an envelope handed to me with directions to go straight to ENT.
 Wait time for minor injuries was around an hour, and I brought my work laptop with me to do a bit of work while I waited which really helped time go on - couldn’t listen to music after all!

 About 30 mins in ENT, I was called in by the doctor and we discussed my condition.
 He did a few tests including one that involved me blowing out my cheeks, scrunching my eyes and showing my teeth.
-No abnormalities with my facial nerve (which I’ve since found out connects to the nerve in your ear).
-I mentioned about the heavy nights out recently and he dismissed this as given the other observations this pointed to SSHL.
+No abnormalities with my facial nerve (which I’ve since found links to you ears), signs pointed to SSHL.
 He did say they weren’t entirely sure what was causing this but did explain this can happen and in cases like mine, the outcomes could be:

 - Hearing recovery can be partial, full or not at all.
 It can also happen that people who have SSHL suddenly just get their full hearing back - In my case it was too early to tell